DevToxxy/Asteroids-game-in-JavaScript/README.md

-Game in javascript based on Atari game - asteroids
+Game written in javascript based on an Atari old school title - Asteroids